Foreign relations of the Democratic Autonomous Administration of North and East Syria

-The foreign relations of the Democratic Autonomous Administration of North and East Syria (DAANES), referred to as Rojava, consists of relationships with foreign countries and organizations.
-The DAANES, consisting of two internal regions (Euphrates and Jazira), was formed in early 2014 in the context of the Syrian Civil War, a conflict that has caused the involvement of many countries and international organizations in the area.
+The foreign relations of the Democratic Autonomous Administration of North and East Syria (DAANES), commonly referred to as Rojava, during its existence from 2012 until its integration into the Syrian state in 2026, consisted of its relationships with foreign countries and international organizations.
+The DAANES, consisting of two internal regions (Euphrates and Jazira), was formed in early 2014 in the context of the Syrian Civil War, a conflict that led to the involvement of numerous countries and international organizations in the region.

 The Constitution of the Democratic Autonomous Administration of North and East Syria, which defines the autonomous region as an integral part of Syria and not a separate country, states that "the Autonomous Regions shall not interfere in the domestic affairs of other countries, and it shall safeguard its relations with neighboring states, resolving any conflicts peacefully."
 It also mandates, among other executive council bodies, a Body of Foreign Relations.